aselshall/rm/hw/hw1.md

    - Feasibility: Do you think this problem is manageable given the resources, time, and data you might have access to?
    - Personal Interest: Why does this problem interest you?
 How would your interest in this topic help sustain your work?
    - Ethical Considerations: Are there any ethical issues related to studying this problem?
 How might you address them?
+   - Other Factors: Consider any other relevant factors listed in the Lesson 3 slides

 5. In a 1-page reflection, describe the research problem you have chosen and explain how you considered each of the above factors in your choice.

 ### Submission
 - Submit your homework on Canvas page in PDF format by by the due date on Canvas.
-- [Late submission policy](https://github.com/aselshall/rm/blob/main/README.md#late-assignment-and-report-policy) in the course syllabus applies.
+- The [late submission policy](https://github.com/aselshall/rm/blob/main/README.md#late-assignment-and-report-policy) in the course syllabus applies.

 ### Evaluation Criteria
 - Understanding: Does the reflection show a basic understanding of the importance of significance, feasibility, personal interest, and ethics in selecting a research problem?